Zillur Rahman: Career

-Rahman became close with Sheikh Mujibur Rahman during the campaign for the 1947 Sylhet referendum.
+Zillur Rahman became close with Sheikh Mujibur Rahman during the campaign for the 1947 Sylhet referendum.
 He participated in the Bengali language movement of 1952.
 He held a student gathering on 19 February 1952 at Dhaka University as part of the language movement.
-In 1953, he was expelled by the Dhaka University for his role in the language Movement but the order was rescinded in the face of student protests.
+In 1953, he was expelled by Dhaka University for his role in the language Movement but the order was rescinded in the face of student protests.
 He was the vice-chairman of election steering committee for the greater Mymensingh region during the 1954 election.
-He served as the president of the Awami League affiliated East Pakistan Awami Swechchhasebak League.
+He was the president of the Awami League affiliated East Pakistan Awami Swechchhasebak League.
 In 1956 he was elected President of the Kishoreganj subdivision unit of Awami League.
 He served as the General Secretary of Dhaka District Bar Association.

-Later, as an Awami League candidate, Rahman was elected as a member of parliament in the 1970 national elections of Pakistan.
-During the Bangladesh Liberation War, Rahman actively participated in the Government-in-exile.
+Later, as an Awami League candidate, Zillur Rahman was elected as a member of parliament in the 1970 national elections of Pakistan.
+During the Bangladesh Liberation War, Zillur Rahman actively participated in the Government-in-exile.
 He was a contributor to the Daily Joy Bangla.
-After the war, Rahman became the General Secretary of Awami League in 1972.
+After the war, Zillur Rahman became the General Secretary of Awami League in 1972.
 He was elected as a member of the parliament in the 1973 general elections.
-In 1974, he was elected to the post of General Secretary of the Awami League.
+In 1974, he was elected General Secretary of the Awami League.
 In 1975 he was appointed to the Central Committee of Bangladesh Krishak Sramik Awami League and made its secretary.
-After the assassination of Sheikh Mujibur Rahman, Rahman was arrested by the army junta, and spent four years in prison.
+After the assassination of Sheikh Mujibur Rahman, Zillur Rahman was arrested by the army junta and spent four years in prison.
 In 1981, he served as a Presidium Member of Awami League. he was elected to the parliament in 1986 and was imprisoned the same year.
 In 1992, he was made the general secretary of Awami League.

-Rahman served as a Minister of Local Government, Rural Development and Co-operatives and the deputy leader of parliament in the Awami League government between 1996 and 2001.
+Zillur Rahman served as a Minister of Local Government, Rural Development and Co-operatives and the deputy leader of parliament in the Awami League government between 1996 and 2001.
 He was re-elected General Secretary of Bangladesh Awami League in 1997.
 He was re-elected to Parliament in 2001.
 His wife, Ivy Rahman, was killed the 2004 Dhaka grenade attack.
 She was a leader of Bangladesh Awami League and its women's front the Mohila League.
-He served as the temporary President of Bangladesh Awami League during the 2006–08 Bangladeshi political crisis when President of Bangladesh Awami League, Sheikh Hasina, was imprisoned by the military backed caretaker government.
+He served as the temporary President of Bangladesh Awami League during the 2006–08 Bangladeshi political crisis when President of Bangladesh Awami League, Sheikh Hasina, was imprisoned by the military-backed caretaker government.
 He was re-elected to Parliament in 2008.